All-Terrain Vehicles (ATV)

 When an individual registers their ATV in Maine, the registration fee is currently split between two state agencies: the Maine Department of Inland Fisheries and Wildlife for safety education, law enforcement, the state’s landowner relations program, and administrative processing of registrations; and the Off-road Recreational Vehicle Office of the Maine Department of Agriculture, Conservation and Forestry (ACF)’s Bureau of Parks and Lands, which is charged with establishing a statewide trail network, providing development and maintenance grants to clubs and municipalities, conducting landowner relations, and coordinating and supporting ATV clubs.
-For every ATV registration purchased, $37 goes directly into the trail maintenance fund.
+For every ATV registration purchased, over 2/3 of the fee goes directly into the trail maintenance fund.

 What are ATV trail grants?

 ATV Trail grants are funded through a portion of registration fees for creation, improvement, and maintenance of local trails.
 Grants can be issued directly to an ATV club or through a municipality or county, with conditions attached to either option.
 Once the work is completed, the club or municipality is reimbursed (100% for club grants and 90% for municipal grants).
 A reimbursement of $500 per year for landowner relations initiatives or events is also available with either grant type.